Sharp-interface limits of the diffuse interface model for two-phase inductionless magnetohydrodynamic fluids: Model Derivation

 The electromagnetic field adds to the total free energy a contribution essentially \citep{Castellanos1998,Hanson2002},

 where $\varepsilon_{r}(\varphi)$ is the dielectric constant,and $\boldsymbol{D}$ is the (electric) displacement vector, $\mu_{r}(\varphi)$ is the magnetic permeability and $\boldsymbol{B}$ is the magnetic displacement vector.
-However, since the displacement current and the inducted magnetic field are often neglectd in the inductionless MHD \citep{Gerbeau2006,Ni2007,Davidson2001}, there is no contribution to the total energy from both the electric and magnetic field.
-With these simplications, Maxwell equations are replaced by Poisson equation for the electric scalar potential,
+However, since the displacement current and the inducted magnetic field are often neglected in the inductionless MHD \citep{Davidson2001,Gerbeau2006,Ni2007}, there is no contribution to the total energy from both the electric and magnetic field.
+With these simplifications, Maxwell equations are replaced by Poisson equation for the electric scalar potential,

-where $\boldsymbol{B}$ is the applied magnetic field which is assumed to be given, $\boldsymbol{J}_{\boldsymbol{J}}$ denotes the mass flux will be found later.
-It is worth remarking that the equation (\ref{model:po}) is generalized Ohm\textquoteright s law substantially, we will identify the relation between $\boldsymbol{J}_{\boldsymbol{J}}$ and $\boldsymbol{J}$ by using the Onsager's variational principle.
+where $\boldsymbol{B}$ is the applied magnetic field which is assumed to be given.
+It is worth remarking that the first equation of (\ref{model:po}) is obtained by combing generalized Ohm\textquoteright s law with $\boldsymbol{E}=-\nabla \phi$, see \cite{Li2019,Ni2007}.

 The inertia of the fluid would add a kinetic energy to the free energy of the form,

 where $\rho$ is the density of the fluid material.
 We model the incompressible flow by the following general evolution equations,